BrandonAG/readme-generator/README.md

 ## Usage

-From command line nun the generator using the following command:
+From command line run the generator using the following command:

 ```
 node index.js